dannygallardo/ai-case-study/README.md

 **Who are the founders of the company?**

-Scale was founded by Alexandr Wang and Lucy Guo.
+Scale was founded by Alexandr Wang and Lucy Guo[^1].
 Alexandr was only 19 and studying at MIT before founding the company.
-Lucy Guo and Alexandr met while both were  working at Quora, a question and answer website.
+Lucy Guo and Alexandr met while both were  working at Quora, a question and answer website.[^2]

 **How did the idea for the company (or project) come about?**